Champions League last 16 lowdown, team news, stats: Liverpool boost, PSG revenge?

 - Klopp: I don't need a break

-RB Leipzig will be without Konrad Laimer, Dominik Szoboszlai and Emile Forsberg.
+RB Leipzig will be without Konrad Laimer, Dominik Szoboszlai and Emil Forsberg.

 The form